pingidentity/scim2/README.md

 ## Supported Versions
 As of version 4.0.0, the UnboundID SCIM SDK requires Java SE 17 or greater.

-This library also depends on the Jackson 2.x libraries for JSON serialization and deserialization.
+As of version 6.0.0, the library also uses Jackson 3 for JSON serialization and deserialization.
+For Jackson 2.x support, use the latest release before 6.0.0.

 ## Structure
 This library is separated into multiple modules to target specific use cases, and consists of the